honojs/vite-plugins/packages/dev-server/README.md

 ### `injectClientScript`

-If it's `true` and the response content-type is "HTML", inject the script that enables Hot-reload. default is `true`.
+If it's `true` and the response content type is "HTML", inject the script that enables Hot-reload. default is `true`.

 ### `exclude`

-The paths which are not served by the dev-server.
+The paths that are not served by the dev-server.

 If you have static files in `public/assets/*` and want to return them, exclude `/assets/*` as follows: